 Proteins are the building blocks of life, essential for the growth, repair and maintenance of our body’s tissues.
 Including a variety of protein sources in your daily diet is crucial to ensure you receive all the necessary amino acids required for optimal health.
 Here, we delve into the types of protein an individual should aim to consume daily.

 Complete proteins contain all the essential amino acids that our bodies cannot produce on their own.
 These amino acids are vital for functions like immune support, hormone regulation, and muscle maintenance.
-Sources of complete proteins include animal-based foods such as eggs, poultry, fish, lean meats, and dairy products like milk, yogurt, and cheese.
+Sources of complete proteins include high protein foods such as eggs, poultry, fish, lean meats, and dairy products like milk, yogurt, and cheese.
+These are the highest protein foods.

 Incomplete proteins are dietary sources of protein that lack one or more essential amino acids, the building blocks of protein that the body cannot produce on its own.
 These proteins are usually found in plant-based sources, such as grains, legumes, nuts, and seeds.
 To ensure a balanced intake of essential amino acids, it is important to combine different incomplete protein sources in your diet and complement them with complete protein sources like animal products.

 For individuals following vegetarian or vegan diets, plant-based proteins are essential.
-While most plant foods don’t contain all the essential amino acids in one source, combining different plant-based protein sources can create a complete protein profile.
+While there are not many high protein vegetables as most plant foods don’t contain all the essential amino acids in one source, combining different plant-based protein sources can create a complete protein profile.
 Legumes (beans, lentils, peas), soy products (tofu, tempeh), quinoa, nuts, and seeds are excellent sources of plant-based protein.

 Lean meats such as chicken and turkey are low in saturated fat and provide high-quality protein.
 They also offer essential vitamins and minerals like iron, zinc, and B vitamins.
 When consuming meat, opt for lean cuts and practice healthy cooking methods like grilling, baking, or broiling to retain the nutritional value.